ietf-rats/draft-birkholz-rats-architecture/draft-birkholz-rats-architecture.md

 Principal:

-: an Entity that implements RATS roles and creates provable Claims or Results.
+: an Entity that implements RATS Roles and creates provable Claims or Attestation Results (see {{ABLP}} and {{Lampson2007}}.

 Trustworthiness:

-: an expectation about a computing environment that it will behave in a way that is expected and nothing more.
+: an expectation about a computing environment that it will behave in a way that is intended and nothing more.

 Computing Environment: